I say a distracted Salah. I rush through it.

 I shorten my prayer, I delay it till the last moment, I rush through it.

 But my nabi (sws).
 So Kareem was he that he would SHORTEN HIS PRAYER if he heard a child cry!
-For he knew the heart of the mother would be restless.

 I think if I were standing behind him and I was distracted, I would tell myself: how awful am I that I cannot concentrate on a Salah led by Rasulullah sws as Imam!